Discover Seoul, South Korea

 Seoul sightseeing tours and transport

-One of the most popular things to do in South Korea is a visit to the DMZ (demilitarized zone) that divides the two Koreas.
+One of the popular things to do in South Korea is a visit to the DMZ (demilitarized zone) that divides the two Koreas.
 There are many tour operators offering this adventure, either as a half or full day ex-Seoul.

 Best places to eat in Seoul